-- 4.1.
-Establishment, Purpose, and Scope of an Assessment Committee: - 4.1.1.
-Faculties shall establish an Assessment Committee for each of its modules in accordance with the provisions set out in 3.
+- 4.1.1.
+Faculties shall establish an Assessment Committee for each of its modules in accordance with the provisions set out in Section 3.
 Every module delivered by the respective Faculty must be included within the scope of one such Assessment Committee. - 4.1.2.
 The Assessment Committee is responsible for considering student performance on individual modules comprising a programme of study and ratifying the assessment results for those modules in accordance with the appropriate Academic Regulations.
 The Assessment Committee will forward these results to the relevant Board(s) of Examiners. - 4.1.3.
 An Assessment Committee may not alter any academic regulation. - 4.1.4.
 In ratifying results, the Assessment Committee will pay due regard to the maintenance of academic standards and the fairness and consistency of the assessment process. - 4.1.5.
 An Assessment Committee may delegate the tasks defined within its terms of reference to the Chair.
 Any such delegation must have clear justification and be recorded in the minutes.
-Any actions taken under delegated authority (Chair's Action on behalf of the Committee) shall be reported at its next meeting (refer, Section 4.6). - 4.2.
-Membership and Operation of an Assessment Committee: - 4.2.1.
-An Assessment Committee convened under these Terms of Reference will as a minimum normally have the following membership: - The Chair shall normally be the Faculty Associate Dean (Learning and Teaching) or their nominee.
-Nominees shall normally be another senior member of the Faculty who is independent of the programme and/or subject area(s) under consideration and who has undertaken the required training. - The Programme Leader responsible for the programme(s) to which the modules being considered contribute. - The External Examiner(s) associated with the modules under consideration (refer, Section 4.10). - The appropriate Academic Quality Business Partner (DLTQE). - The Secretary to the Assessment Committee (Programme Administration).
+Any actions taken under delegated authority (Chair's Action on behalf of the Committee) shall be reported at its next meeting (refer, Section 4.6).